Torres Strait Creole

 It has an estimated 20,000–30,000 mother-tongue and bi/tri-lingual speakers.
 It is widely used as a language of trade and commerce.

-Torres Strait Creole has six main dialects: Papuan, Western-Central, TI, Malay, Eastern, and Cape York.

 History

 Records of pidgin English being used in Torres Strait exist from as early as the 1840s (e.g. Moore 1979), and therefore Torres Strait Creole may very well be as old as, if not older, than its sister languages, and not a descendant of any of these.
+It was spread throughout the islands because many considered it to be English.
 The main importers of the pidgin were British and other sailors, many of whom were South Sea Islanders, both Melanesian and Polynesian, as well as Island South-East Asians, Jamaicans, Cantonese Chinese, Japanese, and others.
 Therefore, Torres Strait Creole has various characteristics of these different types of Pidgin, the main ones being mid- to late 1800s Malay-area Pidgin English (but not Singlish, one of its modern representatives), Pacific Pidgin and Jamaican Patois.
 It may have creolised quite early (pre-1900) on Darnley Island, and somewhat later (post-1910) at St Pauls on Moa and on Yorke Island in the Central Islands.
 Creolisation is post-1960s elsewhere.

 The Papuan dialect was replaced by Hiri Motu in many parts of its former territory, which in turn is being replaced by Tok Pisin.